Meet the Team

 In 2001 she received her Doctor of Medicine from Saba University School of Medicine, completed her residency in Anesthesiology with Baylor College of Medicine in 2005, and a fellowship in Pediatric Anesthesiology with UT Southwestern in 2006.
 Dr. Daley was the founder and executive director of Cook Children’s Center for Prevention of Child Maltreatment in Fort Worth, TX, from 2014 – 2017.

 Danielle is an accomplished operations leader with twenty-plus years in organizational development, process improvement, and program design.
 Her achievements include large-scale change leadership and strategic and tactical planning of new growth for organizations such as AT&T, Medscape, and the U.S. Olympics.
 She has successfully led multi-million dollar projects and programs for technology development and implementation, education and training, and public relations and marketing, delivering on-time and on-budget.
-Danielle has a Bachelor of Arts in Business Administration and Management with certifications as a Project Management Professional, Change Management Specialist, HIPAA Certified Professional, Six Sigma Black Belt, Scrum Master, and is a Senior Professional in Human Resources.
+Danielle has a Bachelor of Arts in Business Administration and Management with certifications as a Project Management Professional, Change Management Specialist, HIPAA Certified Professional, Six Sigma Black Belt, Scrum Master, and Senior Professional in Human Resources.

 Amanda is a skilled non profit professional with 15 years of experience in the areas of marketing, fundraising, event planning, project management and administrative work.
 She has supported causes as a volunteer and staff member in the areas of youth development, healthy living, music and arts and supporting individuals with developmental disabilities.
 As a mother she is an advocate for the safety of children and supporting families.